Enhancement of the Physical Stability of Amorphous Indomethacin by Mixing it with Octaacetylmaltose. Inter and Intra Molecular Studies

 Zobacz publikację

-E. Kaminska, K. Adrjanowicz, D. Zakowiecki, B. Milanowski, M. Tarnacka, L. Hawelek, M. Dulski, J. Pilch, W. Smolka, I. Kaczmarczyk-Sedlak, K. Kaminski
+E. Kaminska, D. Zakowiecki, B. Milanowski, M. Tarnacka, L. Hawelek, M. Dulski, J. Pilch, W. Smolka, I. Kaczmarczyk-Sedlak, K. Kaminski

 Purpose